Are you ready to take the challenge?

-Only an hour-long, this free online program teaches civilians how to understand and provide support to the thousands of veterans and service members who call Lewis and Clark County home.
+Only 90 minutes long, this free online program teaches civilians how to understand and provide support to the thousands of veterans and service members who call Lewis and Clark County home.

-Nationwide, nearly 20 veterans, active-duty service members and reservists die by suicide every day.
+Nationwide, nearly 20 veterans, active-duty service members, and reservists die by suicide every day.
 In Montana, more than 50 take their lives in a typical year.
 It’s time for all of us to answer the call to help our neighbors and become Military Strong in Lewis and Clark County.

 What is “Military Strong?”

-From Memorial Day to Veterans Day 2019, organizations, businesses, schools, government offices, and many others in the area will challenge each other to become Military Strong by taking four free online courses.
-Created by PsychArmor Institute, these Veteran-ready certification courses are each about 15 minutes long and will educate you and your staff to better understand military culture.
+Created by PsychArmor Institute, these Veteran-ready certification courses are each 15 – 25 minutes long and will educate you and your staff to better understand military culture.
 Course titles are as follows: